NuGet/docs.microsoft.com-nuget/docs/policies/Data-requests.md

 The account delete action will be completed by the NuGet.org administrator in a maximum of 30 days from when the request was submitted.

-Upon account deletion, all of the users data will be removed for the NuGet system and the following actions will be taken:
+Upon account deletion, all of the users data will be removed from the NuGet.org system and the following actions will be taken:

 * The deleted account will become unregistered with https://www.nuget.org
 * All owned API Keys will be deleted